MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-setup/includes/01-introduction.md

 ### Altair front panel

 The Seeed Studio or Avnet with the Altair Front Panel.
-See the Front Panel wiring section in the table below.
+See the front panel wiring section in the table below.

 ![Avnet Azure Sphere with the Altair front panel.](../media/avnet-with-front-panel.png)